Lam Ka Wai: Eastern

 After over a decade at Kitchee, Lam signed with fellow Hong Kong Premier League club Eastern on 1 July 2018.

 R&F

 On 13 January 2020, Lam terminated his contract with Eastern and signed with rivals R&F. The contract is for a half year, with a clause for an automatic extension after seven league appearances.

 However, after the outbreak of the COVID-19 pandemic in Hong Kong in 2020, the 2019–20 season was suspended before he could trigger an extension.
 Thus, on 6 June 2020, Lam revealed that R&F had declined to renew his contract at the club.

 Rangers

 On 10 September 2020, Rangers' Director of Football Philip Lee declared that Lam would return to the club as a player and a youth team coach.
 He added that Lam would sign a one-year contract and be given the captain's armband.

 On 6 April 2024, Lam announced his retirement from professional football at the end of the 2023–24 season.

+Sha Tin

+On 8 August 2026, Lam returned to top-flight and joined Sha Tin as a player-coach.